allegroai/clearml-docs/docs/guides/datasets/data_man_python.md

 ### Downloading the Data

-We first need to obtain a local copy of the CIFAR dataset.
+You first need to obtain a local copy of the CIFAR dataset.

  ```python
  from clearml import StorageManager